...

 You can also cycle to Passo Giau.
 Count, however, that you will sweat quite a bit.

-5) Trek to Cinque Torri
+5) Cinque Torri

 Journey to Cinque Torri, Italian Alps, Dolomites.